Kazhnuz/awesome-gnome/README.md

 - [Vertex](https://github.com/horst3180/Vertex-theme) is another theme created by horst3180, the creator of Arc.
 (GTK, Shell)
 - [GNOME OSX](https://github.com/paullinuxthemer/Gnome-OSX) is a theme that mimics OSX looks and feel.
 (GTK, Shell)
 - [Zukitre](https://github.com/lassekongo83/zuki-themes) is a skeumorphic grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme).

+## Icons

+### Material Icons

+- [Paper](https://snwh.org/paper) is a material icon theme
+- [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) is a material icon theme, initially based on Paper
+- [Pop!](https://github.com/system76/pop-icon-theme) is the official icon theme of System76, based on Papirus

+### Flat Icons

+- [Numix Circle](https://github.com/numixproject/numix-icon-theme-circle) is a flat rounded icon theme.
+- [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme) is an icon-theme inspired by the MacOS guidelines.

+### Squared Icons

+- [Moka](https://snwh.org/moka) is a simple squared icon theme, loosely based on the Tango specification.
+- [Obsidian](https://github.com/madmaxms/iconpack-obsidian/) is a continuation of the famous Faenza theme

+### Skeumorphic

+- [Elementary XFCE](https://github.com/shimmerproject/elementary-xfce) is (despite its name) a desktop-free version of the icons of Elementary.

 ## Developer Tools